frankframework/frank-manual/docs/source/testing/larva/properties.rst

 #.
 Run the Larva tests again.
 They should still succeed.

 Here is the caveat.
 Larva does not know properties that are defined in layer "Configurations" shown in subsection :ref:`propertiesDeploymentEnvironment`.
 These are typically defined in a subdirectory of directory ``configurations``, or in a subdirectory of ``src/main/configurations`` in case of a Maven project.
-Only system properties and properties in layer "Frank!Framework + classes" are known.
+Only environment properties and properties in layer "Frank!Framework + classes" are known.